void-type/LoadTest/README.md

 ## Known issues

 URLs are technically case-sensitive, but some file systems aren't (Windows).
-This means when archiving pages, you may only get one page or the other in the event that the web server treats them as 2 different URLs (which is bad for SEO).
+This means when archiving pages, you may only get one page or the other in the event that the web server treats them as 2 different URLs.
+This should be rare as nearly identical URLs are bad for SEO.